sesispla/generator-kubegen/readme.md

 ?
 How the service should be named? nginx
 ?
 In which Namespace should be deployed? default
 ?
 Which type of Pod controller mechanism whould you like to use?
 Deployment ?
-Which image should we use? nginx:latest
+(Deployment) Which Docker image should the Deployment use? nginx ?
+(Deployment) How much container replicas should be created?
+1 ?
+(Service) In which port is the Container listening?
+80 ?
+(Service) In which port should the Service listen?
+80 ?
+(Ingress) Would like to expose the service out of the cluster? yes ?
+(Ingress) Does the service have a hostname? nginx.sesispla.net ?
+(Ingress) Ingress root path? /
 ?
-How much container replicas should be created?
-1
-?
-Would like to expose the service out of the cluster? yes ?
-Choose your expose mechanism?
-Ingress
-?
-Does the service have a hostname?
-?
-Ingress root path? /
-?
-Service port?
-80
-   create deployment.yml
-   create service.yml
-   create ingress.yml
+(Ingress) In which port should the Ingress listen?
+80 create deployment.yml create svc.yml create ing.yml
 ```

 # Contributing